ATinyLearner/Asus-Battery-control-Linux/README.md

 sudo systemctl enable asuscharge70.service
 </code>

 Now reboot your system and you are done.
-After Everyboot it will be set to 70%.
+After Everyboot it will be set to 70%.\

+# How to change battery percentage thresold?
+Just open asus folder from your home directory and open asuscharge70.sh with any text editor and change 70 to your desired value and you are done.